Embedding Perturbation may Better Reflect Intermediate-Step Uncertainty in LLM Reasoning: Perturbation-Based UQ Metrics

-\end{definition} Intuitively, token probability indicates how certain the LLM model is about generating the token $x_t$, while the entropy indicates the possibility of choosing other tokens different from $x_t$.
-Thus, these metrics might possibly reflect the model's confidence on the correctness of the generated token $x_t$ during the reasoning process for estimating ``intermediate uncertainty''.
-For example, one can identify the problematic or uncertain steps by inspecting the tokens with a low probability or high entropy.
-Notably, previous studies~\cite{malinin2020uncertainty} also show these scores can provide non-trivial efficacy in mistake forecasting for some tasks such as doing selection or phrase-level question answering.
+\end{definition} In addition, probability margin is another possible uncertainty metric that captures the probability gap between the selected token and its most competitive alternative, reflect the model's uncertainty when choosing among the likely candidates. \begin{definition}[\textbf{Probability Margin}] The probability margin when generating token $x_t~(t > m)$ is:

-However, for reasoning tasks with open-form generation, these metrics can become less effective.
-This is because the reasoning process can involve words or n-gram phrases inherently having low probabilities in natural language.
+\end{definition} For reasoning tasks with open-form generation, these probability-based metrics can become insufficient.
+First, they can be highly biased to linguistic frequency.
+In the reasoning process, there can exist words or n-gram phrases inherently having low probabilities in natural language.
 For example, they can be transition words to start a new sentence.
-As illustrated in an example in Figure~\ref{fig:intro_case}, the starting word “we” is gven a lower probability (a higher NLL) than all other tokens.
+As an illustration in Figure~\ref{fig:intro_case}, the starting word “we” is gven a lower probability (a higher NLL) than all other tokens.
 Similarly, we also frequently find the sign ``\$'' to start a math equation receives lower probability.
 Yet, this does not suggest a potential error in reasoning.
-Moreover, these metrics like token probability and entropy may struggle to capture long-term dependencies between a given token and its preceding context~\cite{lu2025auditing}, making them insufficient for identifying potential errors that originate from incorrect deductions based on earlier contexts.
+Secondly, according to the recent study~~\cite{lu2025auditing}, these probability-based metrics may also struggle to capture long-term dependencies between a given token and its preceding context, making them insufficient for identifying potential errors that originate from incorrect deductions.